MaciaForteza/openbci/README.md

 - C4 filtered using same filters than in OpenBCI.py code
 - Fast Fourier Transformation in order to detect main frequencies on signal
 - Deviation calculation in order to distinguish between hand/arm movement and relaxation states

+### `OpenDroneTakeoffLand.py`
+Code that controls a drone using C4 electrode and FFT deviation calculation.
+When deviation is more than 300000, the dron takes off and, after 2 seconds, lands.
+Then, the program exits.

+### `OpenDroneUpDown.py`
+A dron takes off when clicking on button.
+The code controls a drone using C4 electrode and FFT deviation calculation.
+When deviation is more than 300000, the dron rises up.
+When user relaxes, deviation goes down, so does the dron.